- Set paste to Keep Text Only and decide how to treat lists when pasting.

 - To disable the brush, press ESC.
 This way you return to the normal cursor and avoid accidental changes..

-Use it to normalize font sizes, bold, italics, colors, image borders, and more.
-It's a quick way to achieve uniformity when you haven't yet defined styles..
+Use it to standardize font sizes, bold, italics, colors, image borders, and more.
+It's a quick way to achieve consistency when you haven't yet defined styles.

 Applying styles: the basis of consistency in long documents

-If your document has multiple sections, it's smart to rely on Styles.
-The predefined styles are located in the Home section of the Styles group, and they define headings, subtitles, normal text, quotes, etc. Applying them allows you to change the overall appearance in seconds and, in the process, enable features such as the table of contents..
+If your document has multiple sections, it's wise to use Styles.
+Predefined styles are located in the Styles group on the Home tab and determine headings, subheadings , plain text, quotes, and more.
+Applying them allows you to change the overall appearance in seconds and, incidentally, enables features like the table of contents.

-To use them effectively, the flow is simple: select the paragraph or place the cursor and apply the appropriate style; repeat with level 1, 2, 3 headings, and the body text.
-You can later tweak the definition of each style and all associated paragraphs will be updated at once..
+To use them effectively, the workflow is simple: select the paragraph or place the cursor and apply the appropriate style; repeat this process for level 1, 2, and 3 headings and the body text.
+Later, you can refine the definition of each style, and all associated paragraphs will be updated simultaneously.

-You can also create your own styles.
+In addition, you can create your own styles.
 Adjust a paragraph to your liking, open the Styles panel, and save that formatting as a new style.
-This is how you define your internal design guide within the document..
+This defines your internal design guidelines within the document.

 Insert a style-based table of contents

-A direct advantage of using Heading Styles is that Word can build a table of contents automatically.
-This provides order and uniformity, and makes it easier to navigate through long documents..
+One direct advantage of using Heading Styles is that Word can automatically build a table of contents.
+This brings order and uniformity, and makes it easier to navigate through long documents.

-To generate it, place the cursor where you want the table—usually at the beginning—and go to References, Table of Contents, to choose a pre-designed layout or customize your own.
-You can decide how many levels of headings to include and adjust their appearance..
+To generate it, place your cursor where you want the table—usually at the beginning—and go to References, Table of Contents, to choose a pre-designed layout or customize your own.
+You can decide how many levels of headings to include and adjust their appearance.

 Pre-designed templates to get off to a good start

 If the design is complex or you don't want to start from scratch, use a template.
 Word offers free templates for resumes, reports, and more.
-They give you a coherent base of styles, margins and fonts.
+They give you a consistent base of styles, margins, and fonts.

-To apply them, go to File, New, and find one that suits your needs.
-Then, modify text, colors, or styles to suit your visual identity.
-It's a quick way to ensure consistency from the first minute..
+To apply them, go to File, New, and find one that fits your needs.
+Then, modify the text, colors, or styles to match your visual identity.
+It's a quick way to ensure consistency from the very beginning.

 Insert and edit images without breaking the layout

-Images should also follow an aesthetic theme.
-To insert them, go to Insert, Images, and place them in the appropriate location.
-Selecting them activates the Picture Format tab with useful tools.
+Images should also follow a consistent aesthetic.
+To insert them, go to Insert, Pictures, and place them in the appropriate location.
+Selecting them will activate the Picture Format tab with helpful tools.

-Among the quick settings, you'll find Remove Background, which works well for simple patterns and plain backgrounds: Word highlights the area you want to remove in color and lets you zoom in or out by marking areas to remove or keep.
-It is an agile way to integrate images without strange borders.
+Among the quick settings you'll find Remove Background, which works well with simple patterns and plain backgrounds: Word highlights the area to be removed in a color and lets you enlarge or reduce the crop by selecting areas to remove or keep.
+It's a quick way to integrate images without awkward borders.

-In Corrections, you can adjust brightness, contrast, and sharpness to match the overall tone of the document, while in Color and Transparency, you can adjust the palette and opacity.
-These small tweaks prevent a photo from standing out inconsistently..
+In Corrections, you can adjust brightness, contrast, and sharpness to match the image to the overall tone of the document, while in Color and Transparency, you adjust the palette and opacity.
+These small adjustments prevent a photo from looking out of place.

-If you want to give it a more polished look, apply a Picture Style: border, shadow, reflection, rotation, or even 3D format.
-Use these effects sparingly to keep the aesthetics simple and consistent..
+If you want to add a more polished touch, apply an Image Style: border, shadow, reflection, rotation, or even 3D format.
+Use these effects sparingly to maintain a clean and consistent aesthetic.

 Test text for distraction-free layout

-Before finalizing the formatting, it's a good idea to test with dummy paragraphs.
-Word allows you to generate sample text on the fly, ideal for checking fonts, line spacing, and line spacing.
-This is how you adjust the layout without depending on the final content..
+Before finalizing the formatting, it's a good idea to test with sample paragraphs.
+Word allows you to generate sample text on the fly, ideal for checking fonts, line spacing, and paragraph spacing.
+This way, you can adjust the layout without depending on the final content.

-You can also generate more natural text with =rand(paragraphs, sentences) or simply =rand(2) if you just want to indicate how many paragraphs.
-This method helps you detect spacing problems or unwanted jumps.
+You can also generate more natural-looking text with =rand(paragraphs, sentences) or simply =rand(2) if you only want to specify the number of paragraphs.
+This method helps you detect spacing problems or unwanted breaks.

 Move paragraphs without moving anything with Outline view

-When it comes to reordering sections, cutting and pasting can break styles and numbering.
-Outline view is a godsend for reorganizing blocks without damaging the structure.
-Allows you to drag paragraphs and titles as if they were pieces.
+When it comes to reordering sections, simply cutting and pasting can break styles and numbering.
+Outline view is a lifesaver for rearranging blocks without damaging the structure.
+It allows you to drag paragraphs and headings as if they were building blocks.

-Go to View, Outline, and you'll see markers in front of each paragraph.
-Hold down the marker and drag the block where you want it.
-The structure is maintained and the format does not get out of hand..
+Go to View, Outline, and you'll see bookmarks before each paragraph.
+Press and hold the bookmark and drag the block to where you want it.
+The structure is maintained and the formatting doesn't get messed up.

 Format many non-contiguous words at once

 Sometimes you just need to highlight several scattered words or phrases by applying the same change.
 There's no need to repeat the process one by one.
-Batch select and apply formatting in a single gesture.
+Select in batches and apply the formatting in a single step.

 Select the first word or phrase; hold down the Control key and, by double-clicking or dragging, add more non-contiguous selections.
-Once you have them all, apply the change: italics, bold, color, etc. It is an effective way to maintain local consistency without touching global styles..
+Once you have them all, apply the change: italics, bold, color, etc. This is an effective way to maintain local consistency without affecting global styles.

 Watermark for consistency and signaling

-If your document is a draft or contains sensitive information, adding a watermark helps you maintain consistent branding across all pages.
-It also provides a visual layer consistent with the use of the file..
+If the document is a draft or contains sensitive information, adding a watermark helps you maintain consistent labeling across all pages.
+It also provides a visually consistent look and feel that reflects the file's intended use.

 Go to Design, Watermark, and choose one of the pre-designed options or create a custom one from Custom Watermarks.
-Choose a text like Draft or Confidential and adjust its style so that it doesn't disturb reading..
+Choose text like Draft or Confidential and adjust its style so it doesn't interfere with reading.

 When to combine, when to keep, and how to decide on each paste

-Let's go back to lists, because that's where a lot of headaches often arise.
-When you paste a numbered list into another, decide whether you want the destination numbering to continue or keep the original numbering separate from the fragment you're bringing in.
-If you want continuity, choose Continue list; otherwise, choose New list..
+Let's return to lists, because that's where many headaches often arise.
+When you paste one numbered list inside another, you have to decide whether you want the destination numbering to continue or whether you want the original numbering of the imported fragment to remain separate.
+If you want continuity, choose Continue list; otherwise, choose New list.

 Passionate writer about the world of bytes and technology in general.
 I love sharing my knowledge through writing, and that's what I'll do on this blog, show you all the most interesting things about gadgets, software, hardware, tech trends, and more.
 My goal is to help you navigate the digital world in a simple and entertaining way.